wconrad/ftpd/README.md

 TLS to get by.  {file:doc/rfc.md Here} is a list of RFCs, indicating how much of each Ftpd complies with.

-RFC does not meet the following The following [RFC-1123](http://tools.ietf.org/rfc/rfc1123.txt) "MUST" requrements.
+RFC does not meet the following [RFC-1123](http://tools.ietf.org/rfc/rfc1123.txt) "MUST" requrements.
 If FTPD met these requirements, it would be "conditionally compliant":